Compco Corp. v. Day-Brite Lighting, Inc.: Subsequent developments

 Day-Brite is still in the fluorescent lighting fixture business, as a division of Philips.

-This case and Sears are widely cited for the proposition that federal patent law preempts state law that seeks to provide an alternative protection scheme that duplicates or is inconsistent with the balances that Congress carefully struck between competition and protection in the patent laws.
-See, for example, Bonito Boats, Inc. v.
-Thunder Craft Boats, Inc..
-In that case, referring to Sears and Compco, the Court said:
+Thiecase and Sears are widely cited for the proposition that federal patent law pre-empts state law that seeks to provide an alternative protection scheme that duplicates or is inconsistent with the balances that Congress carefully struck between competition and protection in the patent laws.
+For example, in Bonito Boats, Inc. v.
+Thunder Craft Boats, Inc., the Court referred to Sears and Compco and noted: